Skip to content

 2. Internal (NCO): Uses an internally generated ideal sine wave as the reference.

-3. Loopback (Ref Out): Uses the signal output from the system as the reference (FLL lock is disabled in this mode).
+3. Loopback (Ref Out): Uses the signal output from the device as the reference (FLL locking is disabled in this mode).
+Useful when measuring with physical cable loopback or internal loopback.

 Reading the Graphs